OneBlockPlus/polkadot-hackathon-2024/bangkok/20-Murmur/README.md

 ## Examples

 - [murmur-cli](https://github.com/ideal-lab5/murmur/blob/polkadot-hackathon-2024/lib/src/bin/murmur/main.rs): a terminal-based way to use Murmur as a standalone client.
-- [murmur-dapp](https://github.com/ideal-lab5/murmur-dapp/tree/polkadot-hackathon-2024): A basic dapp to create Murmur wallets and execute balance transfers (see: [browser integration guide](https://murmur.idealabs.network/docs/quick_start/browser)).
+- [murmur-dapp](https://github.com/ideal-lab5/murmur-dapp/tree/polkadot-hackathon-2024): A basic dapp to create wallets and execute balance transfers (see: [browser integration guide](https://murmur.idealabs.network/docs/quick_start/browser)).
 - [discord bot](https://murmur.idealabs.network/docs/quick_start/discord): A Discord bot that allows in-app wallets to be created and used.
-- [twitch bot](https://murmur.idealabs.network/docs/quick_start/twitch): A Twith bot that allows in-app wallets to be created and used.
+- [twitch bot](https://murmur.idealabs.network/docs/quick_start/twitch): A Twitch bot that allows in-app wallets to be created and used.

 ## Schedule